KonthouKabi/hadoop-windows/README.md

 ```
 ## First Step: Installations and Setups

-To install the tools, setup the dependencies and fixing the missing files for Windows, first of all run:
+To install the tools, setup the dependencies and fixing the missing files for Windows, first of all run:<br>
--**get-libs.bat** on Woindows.
+-**get-libs.bat** on Woindows.<br>
 -**get-libs.sh** on Linux (Ubuntu).

 **Then:**